 Folklore and storytelling generally are an essential part of African culture—folktales were used to teach the youth and little children about life’s virtues and vices.
 Just like proverbs, it is common to teach using stories that generally end with morals.
 This allows the listening audience to make choices from the various human characters portrayed in the tales.
 So the importance of storytelling and folklore can not be overemphasised.

-I compiled a list of the significance of folklore in Igboland in both English and Igbo language.
+I compiled a list of the significance of folklore in Igboland in English and Igbo.

 The Importance of Folklore in Igboland

 1. Folktales are used to teach children about their tradition, the taboo and believe of the Igbo.